mr-ravin/ravdecjs/README.md

 import ravdec

-# for compression
+// for compression
 compressed_data=ravdec.net_compression("ASDFGHJK");

-# note- data to be compressed should have length of multiple of 8.(i.e 8 elements, or 16 elemnts or 24...so on)
+// note- data to be compressed should have length of multiple of 8.
-# for decompression
+// (i.e 8 elements, or 16 elemnts or 24...so on) for decompression

 decompressed_data=ravdec.net_decompression("previously compressed data");